Alexander Pavlovich Voitovich: Early life

 Alexander Pavlovich Voitovich was born on 5 January 1938 in the village of Rachkevichi, which is part of the Kapyl district, in the Byelorussian SSR.
 He was born into a peasant family.
 After graduating with honors from high school, he went to the Faculty of Physics at the Belarusian State University, where he also graduated with honors in 1960.
 In 1968 he defended his candidate's thesis, and in 1978 he was created a Doctor of Sciences with his doctoral thesis entitled "Magneto-optical Effects in Gas Lasers".

 Since 1960 he has worked at the Institute of Physics of the Belarusian Academy of Sciences, where he rose from being a junior researcher to deputy director, actively working the field of laser physics and creating a laser spectroscopy laboratory.
 In 1980 he became head of the laboratory at the Institute of Physics and from 1948 to 1988 he was the Deputy Director for Scientific Work of the institute.
 From 1992 to 1933 he was Deputy Director for Research at the Institute of Molecular and Atomic Physics of the Belarusian Academy of Sciences, then director from 1993 to 1997.

 Scientific work

-In his work in laser physics, he developed a method for selecting laser frequencies based off saturation parameters, discovered qualitatively new polarization phenomena in gas lasers in a magnetic field, established the role of the processes of forced Resonance Raman spectroscopy in the active medium in the formation of laser characteristics, and identified and studied the phenomena of spontaneous violations of polarization in mirror symmetry in lasers up to obtaining completed chiral purity.
+In his work in laser physics, he developed a method for selecting laser frequencies based on saturation parameters, discovered qualitatively new polarization phenomena in gas lasers in a magnetic field, established the role of the processes of forced Resonance Raman spectroscopy in the active medium in the formation of laser characteristics, and identified and studied the phenomena of spontaneous violations of polarization in mirror symmetry in lasers up to obtaining completed chiral purity.